grnet/apella-app/README.md

 ```

 ==== Configuration ====
-* You must create a settings.conf file.
-The default path for it is /etc/apella.
-You can override the path by setting the APELLA_SETTINGS_DIR shell variable.
-This file overrides Django's settings.py and it should contain at least the following lines (change IP accordingly):
+* Create a `settings.conf` file.
+The default path for it is `/etc/apella`.
+The path can be overriden by setting the `APELLA_SETTINGS_DIR` shell variable.
+This file overrides Django's `settings.py` and it should contain at least the following lines (change IP accordingly):
 ```
-DEBUG = True
-TEMPLATE_DEBUG = DEBUG

 ALLOWED_HOSTS = ['SERVICE.IP.HERE']
 EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'
 EMAIL_FILE_PATH = DATA_DIR
 ```
+Consider also setting DEBUG and TEMPLATE_DEBUG to True.

-* Create a file named evaluators_allow_addr in the same folder as settings.conf and add the service ip as shown:
+* Create a file named `evaluators_allow_addr` in the same folder as `settings.conf` and write in it the following (changing the IP):
 ```
 ["SERVICE.IP.HERE", "127.0.0.1"]
 ```
-* Create a file named evaluators_auth_token in the root folder of the repo and add the following token in it:
+* Create a file named `evaluators_auth_token` in the root folder of the repo and add the following token in it:
 ```
 1234567890
 ```
-* You must create an apella.log file.
-The default path for it is /var/lib/apella/apella.log.
-You can override the path by setting the APELLA_LOGFILE shell variable.
+* Create an `apella.log` file.
+The default path for it is `/var/lib/apella/apella.log`.
+The path can be overriden by setting the `APELLA_LOGFILE` shell variable.
-* You must create a data folder for the uploaded files and sent emails.
-The default path for it is /var/lib/apella/data.
-You can override the path by setting the APELLA_DATA_DIR shell variable.
+* Create a data folder for the uploaded files and sent emails.
+The default path for it is `/var/lib/apella/data`.
+The path can be overriden by setting the `APELLA_DATA_DIR` shell variable.
-* The service also expects a resources directory at /usr/lib/apella/resources.
+* The service also expects a resources directory at `/usr/lib/apella/resources`.
 Those resources can be found in the resources directory in the root folder of the repo.
-You can override the path by setting the APELLA_RESOURCES_DIR shell variable.
+The path can be overriden by setting the `APELLA_RESOURCES_DIR` shell variable.

 ==== Database initialization ====
 * Initialize database and run the migrations